kkwong44/kki-frontend/README.md

 ## Bugs

 It has been noticed that the position of the album details page did not returning to the top on mobile devices.
 It seems when the user scrolls down the page on the album list and select an album.
 The returning page on the album detail page (i.e the photos) seems to be on the same position on the page and did not start from the top.
 This only happening on mobile device and needs to be address in the next phase of the project.

+It has been noticed that the site does not allow user to sign in under Incognito window.
+It seems there is a problem with the refresh token.
+Further investigation is required to resolve this issue.

 *[Back to Contents](#table-of-contents)*